awwright/http-progress/draft-wright-http-patch-byterange.md

 This document has the same semantics as a single part in a "multipart/byteranges" document ({{Section 5.1.1 of RFC2046}}) or any response with a 206 (Partial Content) status code ({{Section 15.3.7 of RFC9110}}).
 A "message/byterange" document may be trivially transformed into a "multipart/byteranges" document by prepending a dash-boundary and CRLF, and appending a close-delimiter (a CRLF, dash-boundary, terminating "`--`", and optional CRLF).

-## The message/byterange+bhttp media type {#message-byterange-bhttp}
+## The application/byteranges media type {#message-binary}

-The "message/byterange+bhttp" has the same semantics as "message/byterange" but follows a binary format similar to "message/bhttp" {{RFC9292}}, and may be more suitable for some clients and servers, as all variable length strings are tagged with their length.
+The "application/byteranges" has the same semantics as "multipart/byteranges" but follows a binary format similar to "message/bhttp" {{RFC9292}}, which may be more suitable for some clients and servers, as all variable length strings are tagged with their length.

 ### Syntax

 ~~~
+Patch {
+  Message (..) ...
+}

-Request {
+Known-Length Message {
   Framing Indicator (i) = 8,
   Known-Length Field Section (..),
   Known-Length Content (..),
+  Indeterminate-Length Field Section (..),
+  Padding (..),
+}

+Indeterminate-Length Message  {
+  Framing Indicator (i) = 10,
+  Indeterminate-Length Field Section (..),
+  Indeterminate-Length Content (..),
+  Indeterminate-Length Field Section (..),
   Padding (..),
 }